marcelauliano/Nord_teaching/CuratedAssembly.md

 cp /home/marcela/mApoSyl1_data/curated/mApoSyl1_curated.pretext.gz .
 cp /home/marcela/mApoSyl1_data/curated/mApoSyl1_curated_BUSCO.short-summary.txt .
 ```

+Download the curated HeatMap and open it on pretext.

 So now that you have the curated statistics, a BUSCO run for it and the final curated Hi-C heatmap, I want you to gather ALL the results for your species that you have ran during the week and make a final presentation answering all the questions bellow:

      1\.
 What is the name of your species?
 And what else have you learned online for it (do a small search to find a picture and maybe some interesting evolutionary facts about it)?